tugbayatilla/adventofcode23/README.md

 - Solution is there.
 5 min implemetation. ögggh, discusting...
 - lets go to part 2 to see what will happen.

+### Part 2

+- no test and worked again.
+I hated that, yet it was quick.
+- it took maybe 3-4 min to implement.